dotnet/designs/accepted/2023/wasm-browser-threads.md

 - benefit: get closer to purity of sidecar design without loosing perf
     - this could be done later as purity optimization
 - in this design the mono could be started on deputy thread
+    - this will keep UI responsive during startup
 - UI would not be mono attached thread.
 - See [details](#Get_rid_of_Mono_GC_boundary_breach)